-Placement test results can reveal a need for developmental course work in one or more areas (math, reading, or English).
-Developmental courses are required foundational courses designed to remediate academic deficiencies to a level that will allow you to be successful in college-level course work.
-Developmental courses do not substitute for any course listed in your major, but are in addition.
+Placement test results can reveal a need for developmental course work in one or more areas (math or English).
+Developmental courses are required foundational courses designed to remediate academic deficiencies to a level that will allow you to be successful in college level courses.
+Developmental courses are not a substitute for any course listed in your major, but are in addition to those courses.
 Therefore, it is important that you establish a plan for incorporating developmental requirements into your major.

 There are various options available for satisfying developmental requirements.
 The option you choose will depend upon a number of factors, including: